sailscastshq/docs.sailscasts.com/docs/git-vibe/index.md

       text: Star on GitHub
       link: https://github.com/sailscastshq/git-vibe
 features:
-  - icon: 🌊
-    title: One vibe, one lane
-    details: Every task gets its own feat/* branch and worktree from the moment it starts, so experiments stay isolated and main stays calm.
   - icon: 🤖
-    title: Built for humans plus AI
-    details: Git Vibe was designed for Codex, VS Code, and parallel agent work.
-Open a vibe, attach task context, and jump back into the exact lane later.
+    title: Parallel work without collisions
+    details: One task, one branch, one worktree.
+Humans and AI agents can explore in parallel without stepping on each other's diffs.
+  - icon: ✅
+    title: Main stays boring
+    details: Keep experiments off main, release straight from it, and always know what is safe to ship.
-  - icon: 🔁
+  - icon: 🧭
-    title: Issue to PR to finish
+    title: A workflow, not a pile of aliases
-    details: Start from an issue, open the PR, inspect checks, and finish the lane with one small command surface instead of a pile of Git rituals.
+    details: Start from an issue, reopen the right lane, inspect the diff, open the PR, and finish with cleanup built in.
-  - icon: 🚢
+  - icon: ⚡
-    title: Release from main
-    details: Cut releases directly from main, keep the history boring, and choose how versioning works for your repo with none, file, or npm modes.
+    title: Built for AI-native teams
+    details: Attach agent and task context, reopen the exact lane later, and stop losing track of which thread was working on what.
 ---